 Personally, I’m a fan of Sony’s DSEE audio system, so recommend leaving that on for music.
 Finally, if you’re attaching the X1100ES to a Sony TV, you might want to turn on the player’s Bravia mode.
 This delivers a slightly cleaner, purer-looking picture – although it only applies to non-4K content.

-Performance − The UBP-X1100ES produces excellent picture and sound, but Dolby Vision playback has a few issues
+Sony UBP-X1100ES picture quality − Excellent picture and sound, but issues with Dolby Vision playback

 When it’s sticking to the basics – by which I mean playing sources in their correct HDR and SDR formats – the X1100ES is typically a lovely performer.